philipperemy/FX-1-Minute-Data/README.md

     """
 ```

-- If you query data for past years, then you can query the whole year in one call.
+- If you query data for past years, then you can query the whole year in one call like this:

-Use this function for downloading data related to the CURRENT year.
-E.g. if you're interested in data of 2017 and we're in 2017, use this one.

 ```python
 def download_fx_m1_data_year(year='2016', pair='eurgbp'):